Is CBD addictive?

 While many quit-smoking alternatives focus on still providing nicotine in a different way – via chewing gum, transdermal patches or an e-cig, this alternative method may help with solving the problem at its source.

 Though many studies haven’t been done yet, one trial done by the University College of London reported a 40% success rate when using CBD to stave off nicotine addictions in comparison to a placebo or not using it at all.

 Time will tell what the evidence in future studies will show, and perhaps we’ll see CBD remedies focused on helping with nicotine addiction in stores someday.

 Some other uses for CBD oil

-CBD isn’t only good for helping with curbing a nicotine problem, as there are a lot of everyday applications too.
+CBD isn’t only good for helping with curbing a nicotine problem, as there are a lot of everyday applications too as well as many conditions helped by CBD.
 The research into CBD as a medicine is still a very new thing, and researchers are scrambling to perform some trials.
 Many medicines take an average of 12 years to make it from the laboratory to the pharmacy, and hundreds upon hundreds of trials.